Delzory/public-status-page-prod/content/issues/2025-01-14-supporting-services-maintenance-notice.md

 section: issue
 ---

-**Maintenance Notice (Eastern Time)** — As part of platform-wide maintenance occurring on **June 27, 2025, from 7:00 AM ET to 11:00 PM ET**, dependent services may experience minor or intermittent interruptions.
+**Maintenance Notice (Eastern Time)** — As part of platform-wide maintenance, dependent services may experience minor or intermittent interruptions.

 - **Billing & Subscriptions, Notification & Email Delivery, and Media & File Uploads** may have brief slowdowns or degraded performance.
 - **Service Delivery Zones US-EST-02, US-WST-02, and US-MWT-02** will be undergoing scheduled infrastructure work.
 No customer-facing impact is expected for these backend operations.